 Can I Be Sued If I Use My Concealed Carry Weapon in Self-Defense?

 Absolutely.
 Even if no criminal malfeasance is found, the aggressor or his surviving family may seek compensation in a civil court.
-Famously, Bernhard Goetz, who shot four Bronx teens in what was deemed to be self-defense on a NYC subway, was cleared on charges of assault, attempted homicide and reckless endangerment (he did go to jail for carrying an unregistered firearm).
+Famously, Bernhard Goetz, who shot four Bronx teens in what was deemed to be self-defense on an NYC subway, was cleared on charges of assault, attempted homicide and reckless endangerment (he did go to jail for carrying an unregistered firearm).
 Years later, one of the men Goetz shot successfully sued him for $43 million.

 Am I Required to Carry Liability Insurance for My Concealed Carry Gun Like I Am for My Car?

-No. At the moment, there are no states in the U.S. which require a gun owner to carry liability insurance for his or her guns.
+No. At the moment, there are no states in the U.S. that require a gun owner to carry liability insurance for his or her guns.
 This is often speculated upon as a potential future requirement by gun-control advocates.